-Plants are an inevitable part of the ecosystem.
+Plants are an essential part of the ecosystem.
 Every life on the earth is directly or indirectly dependent on plants.
-Among the different parts of shoot system of a plant, the leaf is the essential one.
-Primarily, leaves have two functions: photosynthesis and transpiration.
-In some plants, it takes up the responsibility of reproduction also.
-Let’s learn more about leaves, parts of a leaf, its types and modifications.
+Among the different parts of a plant, the leaf is the most essential.

 - Leaf Base: This is the part where a leaf attaches to the stem.
 Leaf base has two small leaf-like structure called stipules.
 In plants like paddy, wheat, and other monocotyledons, this leaf base is wide and masks the stem.